Staz/nz-covid19-data/README.md

 - Can't specify an alternative authorization header (something other than `Authorization:`) **and** use secrets.

-### Other Scripts

-`scripts/waybackmachine/getmohpagesnapshots.sh` downloads the wayback machine archive for the [Ministry of Health COVID-19: Data and statistics webpages](https://www.health.govt.nz/covid-19-novel-coronavirus/covid-19-data-and-statistics)

-`scripts/waybackmachine/processmohpagesnapshots.ts` renames each snaphot according to the date of the data contained within the page: `YYYY-MM-DDTHH:mm.html` (ISO 8601)

 ### Current data updated daily

 Stats NZ